Probing the low-velocity regime of non-radiative shocks with neutron star bow shocks: Results

 \subsection{J0742$-$2822}

 The shock emission of this pulsar is dominated by the blue-shifted broad line, which has a low-amplitude extension to large negative velocities, suggesting that the shock is viewed at substantial inclination out of the plane of the sky.
 A high inclination angle would also explain the ring feature that appears to move in velocity space to the right of the images shown in Figure~\ref{fig:kcwi_panels} \citep[e.g.][]{2020MNRAS.497.2605B}.
 The narrow line is weakly detected in Region (b).
-Due to its low S/N ($\approx 5$), we report a lower limit on the broad-to-narrow line ratio, $I_{\rm b}/I_{\rm n} \geq 3.0\pm0.5$.
+Due to its low S/N ($\approx 5$), we report a lower limit on the broad-to-narrow line ratio, $I_{\rm b}/I_{\rm n} \geq 3.0\pm0.5$. {Since we needed to average over a large region to detect the narrow line, the resulting spectrum covers a range of azimuthal angles, which broadens the apparent line width.}

 Given the large asymmetry in the velocity profile, we place an upper limit on $W_{\rm b}$ using the full-width-at-half-maximum (FWHM) of the blueshifted broad line, $W_{\rm b} \lesssim 160$ km/s.
 To estimate the velocity ratio between the blue and redshifted broad lines, we first correct for the ambient ISM radial velocity measured from the narrow line.
 If we use the best-fit peaks of the broad lines, then we find $|V_{\rm blue}/V_{\rm red}| \approx 1$.
 However, this approach ignores the higher flux density of the blueshifted broad line and its extension to large negative velocities.
 We therefore calculate the integrated fluxes of the best-fit blue and red broad lines as functions of wavelength.
 To capture the velocity extrema, which are the most sensitive indicators of the shock inclination, we then evaluate the wavelengths at which the integrated fluxes of the blue and redshifted lines reach $15\%$ and $85\%$ of their total values, respectively.
 Using this approach, which accounts for the actual partitioning of flux between the blue and redshifted lines, we find $V_{\rm blue} = -141 \pm 20$ km/s and $V_{\rm red} = 82 \pm 13$ km/s, yielding a velocity ratio $|V_{\rm blue}/V_{\rm red}| = 1.7\pm0.4$.
 For an axisymmetric shock and isotropic wind, this ratio suggests an inclination angle $-11^\circ \lesssim i \lesssim -2^\circ$ (see Figure~\ref{fig:inclination}).
 This inclination is consistent with the previously published upper limit of $|i| \lesssim 25^\circ$ \citep{jones2002}, which was based on the projected surface brightness required to see the shock in narrowband imaging.